benhoyt/benhoyt.github.com/writings/2020-07-15-whats-new-in-lua-54.md

 critic</a> of the backward-incompatible changes that the Lua team makes.</p>

 <p>This does seem to be a real problem, and not only with obscure edge
-cases: two of the benchmarks in the original Lua-Benchmarks suite failed in 5.4 with a "C stack overflow" error (though they work fine in 5.3), so I had to remove them before running it.
+cases: two of the benchmarks in the  Lua Benchmarks suite failed in 5.4 with a "C stack overflow" error (though they work fine in 5.3), so I had to remove them before running it.
 The <tt><a href="https://github.com/gligneul/Lua-Benchmarks/blob/master/ack.lua">ack</a></tt>